FredericGariepy/LighthouseLabs/PKM/W4/D4/InfoSec Risk Assessment.md

     - People, Procedures, and Technologies put in place and maintained.
 3. Internal/External sources of effect on the organization and its assets

+# 14 families of security requirements needed to address NIST SP 800-171 checklist.
 Areas to Address on Your NIST SP 800-171 Checklist

-14 families of security requirements needed to address NIST SP 800-171 checklist.

 #### Access Controls
 Access control centers around who has access to CUI (Controlled Unclassified Information) in your information systems.